NishantSushmakar/tpcdi-citus/README.md

 3. Setup Airflow locally on the machine by following section 5.6 in the report.
 4. Install Citus locally on the machine by following section 5.7 Citus Cluster Setup in the report.
-5. Add the DAG under the DAGs to you airflow dag directory
+5. Add the DAG under the DAGs folder to your airflow dag directory
 6. Change the path in the DAG to the project path in your PC

-5. Restart Airflow and run the DAG from the UI
+7. Restart Airflow and run the DAG from the UI